 Notice the ChromeOS cursor?
 Its size can be changed at will.
-Different individuals have different preferences in this regard, so it’s worth checking out what cursor size suits you the best.
+Different individuals have different preferences, so it’s worth checking out what cursor size suits you the best.

 To switch up this setting, go into your Chromebook’s “Settings” app and head to the “Accessibility” section.
 Once you’re within the “Manage accessibility features” area, scroll down until you find the “Show large mouse cursor” area.

 Click on the toggle beside it and adjust the size until you’ve found your preference.
-Check out the following screenshot if you’re after more information on the matter at hand.
+Check out the following screenshot for more information on the matter at hand.

 14. Organize your virtual workspace

-ChromeOS features virtual desks and not just any but updated ones that offer high productivity levels.
+ChromeOS features virtual desks, not just any, but updated ones with high productivity levels.
 Swipe three fingers on your Chromebook’s trackpad, and the desktop will allow you to enter into the “Overview” mode.
 From there, check out the section on the top for a plus sign alongside “New desk.”

 Click on it to add another desktop to your Chromebook.
 We advise you to make better use of all your desktops by renaming them.
 Click ” Desk ” below the small-scale screen to give your desktop another name.
 The rectangular icon in the screenshot below depicts where to click.